Jewels of Mary, Queen of Scots: Mary returns to Scotland

 After Francis II died in December 1560, Mary had to return many of the French crown jewels to Claude de Beaune, Dame du Gauguier, a lady-in-waiting and treasurer to Catherine de' Medici.
 The diamonds were described in detail and valued in the inventory.
 The most important suite of hairpieces and necklaces featured the repeated crowned initial "F" for Francis.
 One large ruby was known as the "Egg of Naples", a large emerald was from Peru.
 Catherine de' Medici gave Mary a receipt on 6 December 1560.
-An inventory in the National Archives of Scotland shows Mary was allowed to keep some pieces, and she would later insist that much of her personal jewellery had been given to her in France.
+An inventory in the National Records of Scotland shows Mary was allowed to keep some pieces, and she would later insist that much of her personal jewellery had been given to her in France.
+The inventory also records that Mary gave gifts of jewellery to Jane Dormer, Duchess of Feria, when she came to Amboise in April 1560.

 John Lesley, Bishop of Ross, provided a description of Mary's arrival in Scotland in September 1561.
 He said her luggage included furniture, hangings, apparel, many costly jewels and golden work, precious stones, "orient pearls most excellent of any kind that was in Europe", and many costly ornaments or "abilyeamentis" for her body, with much silver work of costly cupboards, cups, and plate.
-Jewels for immediate or regular use were kept near the her bedchamber.
+Jewels for immediate or regular use were kept near her bedchamber.
 One of her French gentlewomen, Mademoiselle Rallay, was given lengths of linen, called "plette", to keep these jewels in.

 Mary had several sets of back and fore "garnishings" sometimes with a matching necklace.
-These were worn on the headband or coif over the forehead.
-In French they were called bordures.
-One garnishing consisting of large pearls was listed as sewn on black velvet, but usually any fabric components were not mentioned.
+These were worn on the headband or coif of a French hood over the forehead.
+In French they were called bordures and oreillettes.
+The Master of Gray referred to the diamonds of a garnishing and its "marrow garnishing".
+In Scots, "marrow" meant fellow or companion.
+One garnishing consisting of large pearls was listed as sewn on black velvet, but usually any fabric components were not mentioned in the inventories.

 Other items of clothing were densely embroidered with pearls, including a black velvet trimming for a gown, a "garniture de robe" banded with pearls in her English wardrobe in 1586.
 She wore coifs, a kind of hair net, one threaded with beads of jet.
 In 1578, left behind in Edinburgh Castle, were "sevin quaiffis of gold, silver, silk, and hair".
 Her ear rings were described in Scots as "hingaris at luggis".

 Watches associated with Mary were made in France.
 One example is said to have been lost while riding between Hermitage Castle and Jedburgh and discovered in the early 19th-century.
 The emblems engraved on one of her watches were recorded and sketched in January 1575.
 The device of a tortoise and palm tree was used in 1565 on her silver "ryal" coins and some of the other emblems were embroidered by Mary and Bess of Hardwick on the Oxburgh Hangings.